Pediatric Voice Disorders

 Comprehensive Team of Voice Specialists

-We are one of the few voice centers in the Southeast with a comprehensive team of voice specialists who have expertise in children's voice problems.
+We are one of only a few dedicated voice centers in the Southeast with a comprehensive team of voice specialists who have expertise in children's voice problems.

 Your child's care team will include a pediatric otolaryngologist -- an ear, nose, and throat (ENT) doctor who specializes in voice disorders -- and speech pathologists, all trained to evaluate and treat children with voice problems, swallowing disorders, and airway problems.